ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 {: #vpc-multi-region-6}
 {: step}

 HTTPS encryption requires signed certificates to be accessible from the load balancer service.
-Below the {{site.data.keyword.secrets-manager_full_notm}} will be used to order or import and then manage the certificate.
+Below the {{site.data.keyword.secrets-manager_full_notm}} will be used to order or import and then manage the certificate for your domain.
 Identity and Access Management (IAM) service authorization is then configured to allow read access from the load balancer service.

 ### Create and authorize a {{site.data.keyword.secrets-manager_short}} instance
 {: #vpc-multi-region-14}